CRITICAL INTRODUCTION

 (or was it a town?)

-bringing nothing - not a single ?
+bringing nothing—not a single

-memory or song or story or
+memory, not a song or story or

-word of his language –
+word of his language—

-arriving without a baggage
+arriving without baggage

 (“Family Tree”, A Common Garment, 2019)